Installing Octez#

 octez-node snapshot import /rolling

-docker run --name octez-local-node -d \
+docker run --name octez-local-node -it \

 --volume "$HOME/rolling-data-directory:/home/tezos/.tezos-node" \